Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/simulating-currents-with-water-decals.md

 - **SurfaceFoam**
 - **DeepFoam**

-Once you have [enabled mask and current water decals](enable-mask-and-water-decals.md), you can add the following water features through the Graph Inspector:
+Once you have [enabled water mask and current water decals](enable-mask-and-current-water-decals.md), you can add the following water features through the Graph Inspector:

 - **SimulationMask**
 - **SimulationFoamMask**